rbair23/W3C-Work/Oracle IoT Cloud Service - Event Model.md

 An important design goal was to enable thousands of consumed devices to connect and send messages to the cloud service.
 To fulfill this requirement, **it is essential that client devices initiate the connection to the server**.
-It is impossible to have thousands of Websocket or Long-Poll connections open at the same time.
+It is very difficult to have thousands of Websocket or Long-Poll connections open at the same time with reasonable resource consumption in the server.
-Furthermore this design does not have NAT problems, which cannot be easily solved on a Long-Poll or Websocket based approach.
+Furthermore this design does not have NAT problems, which require additional measures on a Long-Poll or Websocket based approach.

 ## Consumed devices
 The Oracle IoT Cloud service provides an event model (messaging model) with two different message types: